47rooks/hashlink-extension-example/README.md

 [1] https://github.com/HaxeFoundation/hashlink/wiki/HashLink-native-extension-tutorial

    This got me most of what I needed though I found a few omissions that left me casting around for exactly how to get a full runnable program using the extension.
+This also contains good reference material on data types, how to pass parameters and how to handle returns.

 [2] https://github.com/josuigoa/hl-extension/tree/master